awslabs/aws-servicebroker-documentation/getting-started.md

 ./deploy_aws_broker.sh
 ```

-Once the AWS Broker is deployed, visit [https://$HOSTNAME:8443](https://$HOSTNAME:8443) to login (default username: `admin`, default password: `admin`)
+Once the AWS Broker is deployed, it should be visible from the OpenShift namespace `"aws-service-broker"`.

 # Development Deployment Instructions

 ## CatASB - Introduction
-[CatASB](https://github.com/fusor/catasb) is a collection of Ansible playbooks which will automate the creation of an OpenShift environment containing the Service Catalog and the AWS Broker.
+[CatASB](https://github.com/fusor/catasb) is a collection of Ansible playbooks which will automate the creation of an OpenShift environment containing the Service Catalog and the AWS Broker. _Unlike_ the production deployment steps, these steps will automatically handle creation of the OpenShift cluster.

-To deploy this way, you first will edit a configuration YAML file to customize the automation to your needs, and then run a shell script which will trigger an Ansible playbook.
+To deploy this way, you first will edit a configuration YAML file to customize the automation to your needs.

 First, clone the `catasb` git repository